peterducai/etcd-tools/best_practices_book.md

 ### Cross Namespace communication

 Namespaces are “hidden” from each other, but they are not fully isolated by default.
 A service in one Namespace can talk to a service in another Namespace.
 This can often be very useful, for example to have your team’s service in your Namespace communicate with another team’s service in another Namespace.
-When your app wants to access a Kubernetes sService, you can use the built-in DNS service discovery and just point your app at the Service’s name.
+When your app wants to access a Kubernetes Service, you can use the built-in DNS service discovery and just point your app at the Service’s name.
 However, you can create a service with the same name in multiple Namespaces!
 Thankfully, it’s easy to get around this by using the expanded form of the DNS address.

 Services in Kubernetes expose their endpoint using a common DNS pattern.
 It looks like this: